RedHat-UX/red-hat-design-system/docs/accessibility/development.md

 This section covers development accessibility.
 Developers should also be familiar with accessibility [fundamentals](../), [content](../content), and [design](../design).
 {% endalert %}

-While our elements themselves were developed and tested with accessibility, components can still be rendered inaccessible in how they are used.
+While our elements themselves were developed and tested with accessibility in mind, components can still be rendered inaccessible in how they are used.
 The HTML slotted within a component could be inaccessible, or CSS variables and part selectors could be used in a way that renders the component inaccessible.
 Therefore, you should always consider how your particular use of a component may impact its accessibility.

 ## Icons and SVGs